 Mt Democrat (14,148′) , Mt Cameron (14,238′), Mt Lincoln (14,148′), and Mt Bross (14,172), Mosquito Range

 Trails on the Ten Mile Range

 San Juan Mountain Range

-The San Juan Mountains in the southern Rockies extends southeastward for 150 mi (240 km) from Ouray in southwestern Colorado, along the course of the Rio Grande to the Chama River in northern New Mexico, making it the largest mountain range by area in Colorado.
+The San Juan Mountains, in the southern Rockies, extends southeastward for 150 mi (240 km) from Ouray in southwestern Colorado, along the course of the Rio Grande, to the Chama River in northern New Mexico.
+It is the largest mountain range by area in Colorado.
 Volcanic rocks in the San Juan Mountains constitute the largest erosional remnant of a once nearly continuous volcanic field that extended over much of the southern Rocky Mountains and adjacent areas in Oligocene and later time.